ToxicFrog/doom-mods/gun-bonsai/README.md

 The sawn-off shotgun gets melee upgrades rather than hitscan upgrades.
 This is a bug in Ashes -- the sawn-off is flagged as a melee weapon.

 ## FAQ

-### Didn't this used to be called "Laevis"?

-Yes -- that was its working title, after *Lepidobatrachus laevis*, aka the Wednesday Frog, which consumes anything smaller than itself and grows more powerful thereby.
-I eventually settled on "Gun Bonsai" as the release name.

-I may someday split the Legendoom integration into its own (somewhat more featureful) mod, in which case it will probably inherit the Laevis name.

-### What do the upgrades do?
+### What do the various upgrades do?

-See the end of this file.
+See the "Upgrades" section at the end of this file.

-### Doesn't this significantly unbalance the game in the player's favour?
+### Doesn't this make the player a *lot* more powerful?

-Yep!
-You might want to pair it with a mod like *Champions* or *Colourful Hell* to make things a bit spicier, if, unlike me, you are actually good at Doom.
-(Or you can pair it with *Russian Overkill*, load up Okuplok, and go nuts.)
+Yes, especially since I've generally tried to err on the side of upgrades being too powerful rather than too weak.
+I recommend playing it on a higher difficulty than you're normally comfortable with, and/or pairing it with mods that make things more difficult in general like [Champions](FIXME), [Colourful Hell](FIXME), [Legendoom Lite](FIXME), or (MetaDoom)[FIXME].

 ### Can I use parts of this in my mod?